seadesert/Cpp_ArElection/README.md

 Features

- Uses mouse input to collect votes\n
+ Uses mouse input to collect votes<br>
  Supports upto 6 candidates
  GUI using graphics.h
  Saves the Result in a text file (result.txt)